- As of 2019 80 Ethiopian psychiatrists trained with the assistance of TAAPP – there are now 91 in the country.

 facilitated the establishment of a Mental Health Court with a Diversion Program in Addis Ababa for the severely mentally ill who are found not criminally responsible.
 A first for Africa

-- There have been over 40 one month training trips to AAU involving over 70 UofT faculty psychiatrists and 41 residents.
+- There have been 44 one month training trips to AAU involving over 70 UofT faculty psychiatrists and 41 residents.
 TAAPP has won seven awards – the most prestigious is the American College of Psychiatrists’ Award for Creativity in Psychiatric Education.
 We have obtained six research grants – topics include integrating MH training and research into Primary Health; developing SGBV training and services into selected refugee camps in Ethiopia

 Program Contact Information